 - In the window that is displayed, click Install Electromagnetics Suite, as shown in Figure 2.

-- In the pop-up dialogue, choose your installation directory and click Next.
+- In the next pop-up dialogue, choose your installation directory and click Next.

 - Choose a default temporary directory for simulation work, either solo or group, and click Next.

-- Choose a location for common libraries for individual or group material and click Next.
+- Choose a location for common libraries containing individual or group material and click Next.

-Tip: For simplicity, you can click No, and return to the integration step at a later time.
+Note: For simplicity, you can click No, and return to the integration step later.

 - Click Finish.

-You may choose to Install Layout Integrations for ECAD now if you want to use ANSYS Electronics Desktop with other vendors’ CAD software.
-This is optional.
+Note: You may choose to Install Layout Integrations for ECAD now if you want to use ANSYS EDT with other vendors’ CAD software.

 To Test Your ANSYS EDT Installation